harrisonlab/phytophthora_fragariae/README.md

 #Braker prediction

-##Alignment outputs were concatenated and braker prediction was run
+##Alignment outputs were concatenated and Braker1 prediction was run

 ###Concatenation